 Daily forecast: The latest from WRDW/WAGT First Alert Meteorologist Mikel Hannah-Harding

-AUGUSTA, Ga.
-(WRDW/WAGT) - We are expecting to stay dry today with partly cloudy skies and highs in the low to mid 80s.
-A few showers look possible by Tuesday and Wednesday with highs in the mid 80s, but most will stay dry with partly sunny skies.
+Lows Wednesday morning will be back down in the upper 50s to low 60s.
+Our weather set up on Wednesday looks similar to Tuesday with isolated shower chances and highs in the low to mid 80s.
+Winds will be mainly out of the east between 5-10 mph.

-Other than that slight shower risk we’ll be staying dry this week with temperatures increasing to the upper 80s and near 90 by Friday.
+An upper level ridge begins to develop over the eastern United States Thursday into this weekend bringing above average temperatures and dry weather.
+Highs on Thursday and Friday will be in the upper 80s with mostly sunny skies.

-Our first taste of summer looks possible by this weekend with highs in the mid 90s!
-Be sure to keep it here for the latest updates on the forecast.
+Our first taste of highs above 90° this year looks possible by this weekend.
+Afternoon highs Saturday and Sunday will be in the low to mid 90s!
+The air is expected to be relatively dry this weekend, so it hopefully won’t be humid to accompany the heat.
+Skies will be generally sunny this weekend.
+Keep it here for the latest updates.

 Copyright 2020 WRDW/WAGT.
 All rights reserved.